RudyMartin/dsai-2025/outline/9-Teacher/day1a_intro.md

 ---

-# 🚀 If you'd like,
-I can also make a **small printable "Mission Values" card** (e.g.,
-✅ Serve the mission.
-✅ Serve the team.
-✅ Own mistakes.
-✅ Adapt and improve.)
 that you could hand out on Day 1 to reinforce the culture!

 👉 Would you like me to build that too?